What is Agile project management?—A strength or weakness?

 Proofing should be less time-consuming.
 Try it on ProofHub

-Request Forms
+8. Request Forms

-Work requests can be annoying and can come at any time.
-If you have a smarter and easier way to manage requests, it can centralize, prioritize, and manage all of the requests your team receives.
 If you’re looking for an easier way to take work requests through a form, ProofHub’s request form is the solution for you.
 ProofHub understands the clutter in your inbox with requests for work, support queries, or tickets.

-Manage your requests for support queries, tickets, product requests or any work requests, with request forms in ProofHub.
 As per your needs, you can customize the fields of your choice in the request form to get the information you require and never miss a requirement again.
 You can use the form as it is or you can edit the HTML code to add customized fields of your choice.
 It lets you do a lot.

 • Add request forms in ProofHub for different projects with labels of your choice

-• Get requests added directly to ProofHub by pasting the link of form from anywhere you want
+• Get requests added directly to ProofHub by pasting the link of the form from anywhere you want

 • Customize request forms to get the information you require to get started